 The library is one of the most important parts of a university.
 We ensure that our libraries offer excellent services to our students so that your studies can be enhanced further.

-Our main campuses in Carlisle, Lancaster, London and Ambleside offer library access and come with an outstanding variety of features and facilities including:
+The libraries at our main campuses in Carlisle, Lancaster, London and Ambleside offer an outstanding variety of features and facilities including:

 - Print and electronic books and journals.
 You can view the available resources through OneSearch, your route to library discovery.

 - A range of study areas for group work, quiet work and silent study.
 There are bookable study rooms at Ambleside, Carlisle and Lancaster.

 - Laptops and a range of media equipment to borrow.

 - Stationery for sale.

 - A collection of items for students on teaching courses to use in their placements (Lancaster and Carlisle only).